Innovation and Entrepreneurship Expands its Reach Across Campus

 SANTA CLARA, Calif., Feb.
 11, 2019—A new campus-wide initiative at Santa Clara University will create a central hub to guide, coordinate and elevate the innovation and entrepreneurship efforts of students across campus— from those studying arts and humanities, to engineering students, to business or science majors.

-Santa Clara University’s expanded and re-envisioned Center for Innovation and Entrepreneurship (CIE) will unify and build upon existing programming designed to spur innovation and entrepreneurship, such as the current startup competitions and mentoring at the Leavey School of Business; virtual- and augmented-reality experimentation underway in the College of Arts and Sciences’ Imaginarium space; the engineering school’s prototyping Maker Lab; and the five-year-old Entrepreneurs’ Law Clinic at the School of Law.
+Santa Clara University’s expanded and re-envisioned Center for Innovation and Entrepreneurship (CIE) will unify and build upon existing programming designed to spur innovation and entrepreneurship, such as the current startup competitions and mentoring at the Leavey School of Business; virtual- and augmented-reality experimentation underway in the College of Arts and Sciences’ Imaginarium space; the School of Engineering’s prototyping Maker Lab; and the five-year-old Entrepreneurs’ Law Clinic at the School of Law.

 The University is actively soliciting significant new funding to support this bold vision, with an aim of creating an “entrepreneurial mindset” across campus.

 Current programs will continue— in some cases housed in CIE—and will be supplemented by new initiatives coordinated by CIE.
 Among the initiatives under consideration:

 - “Design thinking” courses to emphasize the need to “question everything” and fully combine humanistic needs and desires with promising technical and business projects

 - Joint certificates or degrees in areas such as product innovation or new-venture management